-The Commission proposes to rescind and adopt a new Chapter 11, pursuant to Executive Order 10.
-New Chapter 11 is proposed to ensure the Commission meets the requirements set forth in law by adopting rules for the administration of the for-profit Iowa Tuition Grant.
-The proposed rulemaking establishes the eligibility criteria and awarding of funds for the grant, and describes the processes, procedures, and duties of the Commission, applicants, and institutions.
-The rulemaking also includes cross-references to definitions for use under the grant.
-The rulemaking includes citations to Iowa Code sections 256.183 and 256.191, both of which were transferred by 2023 Iowa Acts, Senate File 514, section 2641.
+The Commission plans to rescind and adopt a new Chapter 12 pursuant to Executive Order 10 (January 10, 2023).
+New Chapter 12 is proposed to ensure the Commission meets the requirements set forth in law by adopting rules for the administration of the Iowa Tuition Grant.
+The proposed rulemaking establishes the eligibility criteria and awarding of funds for the grant and describes the process, procedures and duties of the Commission; applicants; and institutions.